Trump monitors Harvey from Camp David, praises government response

 “Closely monitoring #HurricaneHarvey from Camp David,” Trump tweeted.
 “We are leaving nothing to chance.
 City, State and Federal Govs. working great together!”

+On Saturday afternoon, Trump held a video teleconference with Cabinet officials to discuss the “response and recovery” to the storm, the White House said.

+“President Trump emphasized his expectations that all departments and agencies stay fully engaged and positioned to support his number one priority of saving lives,” White House Press Secretary Sarah Sanders said.
+“He reminded his team that the full impacts of this storm will occur over the next few days with heavy rains and flooding.”

-Harvey, which had been a Category 4 hurricane late Friday before being downgraded Saturday to Category 1, began moving to the northwest.
-The storm, the biggest in a decade to hit the U.S. mainland, was producing heavy rain and 80 mph winds.
+The storm, the biggest in a decade to hit the U.S. mainland, was downgraded Saturday to a Category 1 hurricane and then to a tropical storm, as it moves northwest, producing heavy rain and 80 mph winds.

 “We have fantastic people on the ground, got there long before #Harvey.
 So far, so good!”
 Trump said.